anton-a-tkachev/Instagram-Bot/README.md

 Instagram browser bot for liking and following simulating human behavior

 # How to use
-1) Log in your instagram account
+1) Log in to your instagram account

 2) Do hashtag/location search